RapidOS-Community/RapidOS/README.md

 - **Simple**: :desktop_computer: No more clutter or confusion.
 RapidOS provides a sleek interface with intuitive settings that make Windows easy to use.
 - **Collaborative**: :people_holding_hands: You are not alone.
 RapidOS connects you with a vibrant community of users and developers who share your vision and passion.
 - **Creative**: :bulb: You have a voice.
 RapidOS invites you to actively contribute to the project and shape the future of Windows.
-- **Secure**: :shield: You are safe.
-RapidOS protects your system from malware and intrusions with robust security features.
 - **Flexible**: :wrench: You have options.
 RapidOS allows you to customize your Windows experience to your exact needs and preferences.
 - **Supportive**: :hammer_and_wrench: You have help.
 RapidOS offers you a friendly and helpful developer community that is ready to assist you.